dfield007/slidingWindows/README.md

-# slidingWindows
+### Sliding window genome scan (SlidingWindows.py, SlidingWindows_v4.py)

-A program for genome scans for diversity and divergence statistics for pooled data
+A script for sliding window genome scan for diversity (pi_w, pi_T) and divergence (Fst, Dxy, Da) statistics for pooled whole genome data.
+Some examples below, for more details see *SlidingWindows_readme.txt*